mrshll1001/ocds-sample-frameworks-data/README.md

  There is very little difference in the OCDS representing a framework agreement handled by a single publisher, and a framework agreement with which multiple publishers interact.
 Since the OCID is globally unique it is used by both the publisher representing the framework setup and the publisher representing the call-offs from the framework.

  In the following samples, the framework agreement is published by *Crown Commercial Services* using their registered prefix of `ocds-b5fd17`.
 The purchases from the framework are made by entities published by *Scottish Government* using their registered prefix of `ocds-r6ebe6`.

+### Considerations for integrating systems
+To publish accurate OCDS data spanning multiple publishers, considerations must be made to integrate the data across multiple systems.

+System integration should cover:
++ `ocid` - to link direct calls offs to framework establishments and to link mini-competitions to framework establishments
++ `award.id` - to link direct calls offs to framework establishments
++ `parties.id` - to keep consistent organisation identifiers between publishers
++ `contracts.id` - to avoid clashing contract ids for direct call-offs

 ### Publisher 1 sets up the framework (Tender and Award)
 The first stages of the framework agreement are very similar to that when it only concerns a single publisher.
 In this sample, Crown Commercial Services establishes a framework agreement: